@celine/bibhtml

 <bh-reference>

-Each <bh-reference> must be tagged with an id attribute, and contain reference information in 4 supported formats:
+Each <bh-reference> must be tagged with an id attribute, and contain reference information in one of 4 supported formats:

 BibTeX